yilisharcs/quarrel.nvim/README.md

     -- Where all arg data is stored. database = vim.fs.joinpath(vim.fn.stdpath("data"), "quarrel/arglists.msgpack"),

-    -- Five opt-in keymaps I believe make for a good workflow.
+    -- Seven opt-in keymaps I believe make for a good workflow.
-    -- See for yourself: ./plugin/quarrel.lua:26
+    -- See for yourself: ./plugin/quarrel.lua:43
     keymaps = false,
 }
 ```